 The Pessimal Hero

 Squeaking in a 12:30AM on November 30, this marks the first time I finished the entire draft during November instead of getting out just the first 50,000 words and taking the rest of the year to write the last 20,000.
 The story originates from one of those drunken bar conversations I get into on Wednesday nights.
-Interesting thing about writing this particular style of comedy (reality-based) under these conditions (a 30-day speed-writing contest): You tend to write the story first, then you go back and craft your timing and wording for the jokes in.
-Basically, I admit, it's a bit dark in this zeroth draft, but you'll get where I'm going.
+Interesting thing about writing this particular style of comedy (reality-based) under these conditions (a 30-day speed-writing contest): You tend to write the story first, then you go back and craft the comedy back into the dialog and descriptions on the next draft, which is really the hard part.
+In fact, I will admit, the original draft, missing 75% of the humor, was so dark dark that I let it fester in a folder on my hard drive and didn't touch it for two and a half years.
+Finally, I was inspired to give it a once-over and punch it up with some wit.
+Now, as a bonus, I'm trying to talk an artist friend into to making a comic book miniseries adaptation of this story his next project that we can co-market together.

 Mild-mannered Hal O'Grady, is about as boring as they come, even for a Jr. High Volleyball Coach.
 When he finds out he has less than a year to live, however, he decides it's time for a major life change.